akashchgupta/freecodecamp-ebook/index.md

 </section>
 <hr>

-# 3. Applied Visual Design
+# 3. Adjust the Height of an Element Using the height Property

 ## Description
 <section id='description'>